-- A full description of each truck and trailer by make, year, VIN, truck number and tire size. - All repairs made to each unit - All preventative maintenance completed and a schedule of planned preventative maintenance - A federal annual periodic inspection record that is completed following a full mechanical inspection of the equipment.
+- A full description of each truck and trailer by make, year, VIN, truck number and company vehicle number, if used. - All repairs made to each unit - All preventative maintenance completed and a schedule of planned preventative maintenance - A federal annual periodic inspection record that is completed following a full mechanical inspection of the equipment.
 Proof of successful inspection must be kept both on the vehicle and in the farmer's maintenance file.